District No. 98 Schoolhouse: History

 The first school building to be located on the site was constructed in 1832.
-The current school, designed with High Victorian Gothic style by local Lambertville architect James Bird, was constructed from 1872–1873.
+The current school, designed with High Victorian Gothic style by local Lambertville architect James Bird, was constructed from 1872 to 1873.
 The 1832 school's cornerstone was retained for the 1872 school.
 The school building had just two classrooms, and within just a few years, the school was crowded due to the increased population of the Stockton area.
 In 1884, a front addition to the school was constructed.
 The addition included a third classroom and a basement coal room, which would be eventually converted into a fourth classroom.
 Since the 1884 addition, the exterior of the building has remained largely unchanged.
 In 1952, the interior of the building was renovated to add a boys' restroom and a girls' restroom.
 At the time of the building's nomination to the National Register of Historic Places, it was still in use as a neighborhood school.
 The 2017–2018 school year was the schoolhouse's final year of use as a school.